-The Minnesota Goes to Berlin Program (formerly "USA Goes to Berlin") is an annual fellowship program that places up to 10 U of M undergraduate or graduate students as interns in English-language classrooms at Berlin elementary and secondary schools.
+The Minnesota Goes to Berlin Program is an annual fellowship program that places up to 10 U of M undergraduate or graduate students as interns in English-language classrooms at Berlin elementary and secondary schools.
 Fellows serve as language resource persons for 3 weeks.
 An additional week of individual travel in Germany/Europe is recommended.
-Program dates in 2013: May 25 to June 16.
-Application deadline: February 11, 20132012 program brochure
+Program dates in 2014: June 1 (arrival) to June 22 (departure).
+Application deadline: February 3, 2014

 Zehn Stipendien für Berliner Grund- und Sekundarschulen bzw. deren LehrerInnen Das DAAD Center for German & European Studies an der University of Minnesota (USA) lädt Berliner Schulen ein, sich um 10 Fortbildungsstipendien für Grund- und Sekundarschullehrer und Lehrerinnen mit Unterrichtsfach Englisch zu bewerbem.
 Bis zu 2 Lehrer pro Schule können pro Jahr gefördert werden.
 Insbesondere erwünscht ist eine mehrjährige Teilnahme an diesem integrierten Baustein-Program.
 Das erhöht die Nachhaltigkeit und erlaubt längerfristige Aufbauarbeit.
-Die Fortbildung wird 2013 möglicherweise als einwöchiger Bildungsurlaub anerkannt.
+Ein Antrag auf Anerkennung der Fortbildung als einwöchigen Bildungsurlaub wird eingereicht.
 Bewerbungsschluss: 15.
-April 2013.
+April 2014.

 Bewerben Sie sich:B plus M Programmbroschüre 2013--Bewerbungsbogen--weitere Hintergrundinformationen